 The maroon pad was introduced to the floor sanding market in the early '90s because of the need to abrade water-based finishes.
 As these finishes became prevalent, contractors found that some of the abrasive products they had always used between coats didn't work well for waterborne finish.

 For example, when screens are used on waterborne finishes, there can be loading or gumming on the screen, which can cause severe scratching.
 (This can also occur when screening oil-based finishes that are not completely dry.)

 In response to this problem came the combination of coated abrasive strips used together with the maroon pad.
 Using these abrasives together smooths and cuts raised wood fibers to give a smoother finish.
-(See the "The Maroon Pad and Strip System" sidebar below.)
+(See the "The Maroon Pad and Strip System" sidebar at the bottom of this article.)
 It is important to note that the number of abrasive strips under the maroon pad can change the aggressiveness of the cut.
 If you completely cover the maroon pad with abrasive strips, you would essentially have a soft-backed hard-plate abrasive disc.
 On the other hand, if you don't place any abrasive strips on the maroon non-woven pad, it would tend to smooth over raised grain or other dirt nibs in the finish (the purpose of the abrasive strip is to cut the raised grain or nib flat).

 With this systematic approach, you—the floor mechanic—are in control of how aggressive you make your final abrasion before applying the last coat of finish.
 As always, it is proper protocol to follow the finish manufacturer's recommendations for between coat abrasion.